-Diagnostic LEDs provide a per-phase indication of line voltage and power (green flashing) and negative power (red flashing) to help troubleshoot connection problems, like reversed CTs.
-The WattNode Module for Modbus meter also has a red/yellow/green communication LED to indicate traffic, configuration problems, bus contention, and other conditions.
+Diagnostic LED lights provide a per-phase indication of line voltage and power (green flashing) and negative power (red flashing) to help troubleshoot connection problems, like reversed CTs.
+The WattNode Module for Modbus meter also has a red/yellow/green communication LED to indicate RS-485 network traffic, configuration problems, bus contention, and other conditions.
 See the manual for full descriptions.

 The following accuracy specifications do not include errors caused by the current transformer accuracy or phase angle errors.
 “Rated current” is the current that generates a CT output voltage of 0.33333 Vac or equivalent milliamp output.

-Unless otherwise noted, all accuracy specifications assume the following conditions:
+Unless otherwise noted, all accuracy specifications assume the following test conditions: